Learn of Christ

 15And the angel of the LORD called unto Abraham out of heaven the second time, 16And said, By myself have I sworn, saith the LORD, for because thou hast done this thing, and hast not withheld thy son, thine only son: 17That in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the sea shore; and thy seed shall possess the gate of his enemies; 18And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice.

 The angel does not ask for anything more.
 It now gives.
 This is the pattern: God tests, God stops, God provides, God blesses.
 After the trial is answered, the blessing falls.
-The angel speaks a second time, and the words that follow are not counsel or guidance.
-They are the echoing, strengthened oath that God swore in Genesis 12, 15, and 17.
+The angel speaks a second time, and the words that follow are the echoing, strengthened oath that God swore in Genesis 12, 15, and 17.

 "By myself have I sworn," the LORD says.
 God does not swear by a higher power; there is no higher authority.
 He swears by Himself.
 His own nature is the guarantee.
 And the oath is conditional-"because thou hast done this thing, because thou hast not withheld thy son."
 Abraham's willingness to surrender everything he was promised has, paradoxically, confirmed the promise.
 His willingness to lose it has secured it.